-Let’s say, you are organizing an official event and inviting your colleagues through emails.
-You have 2 lists: A list of all employees and a list of invited guests.
-You doubt that you have missed some of the employees and they haven’t received any invitation email yet.
-So, you want to find them out.
-In the image below, you see the missed employees who are not invited in column E.
+We have 2 lists: A list of all employees and a list of invited guests.
+We’ll compare the lists and see which employees were not invited.
+In the image below, you can see the missed employees who are not invited in column E.

-1. Use Formula with IF & COUNTIF to Compare 2 Lists and Return Differences in All Excel Versions
+Method 1 – Use a Formula with IF and COUNTIF to Compare 2 Lists and Return Differences in All Excel Versions

 Let’s consider the following dataset.
 It contains two simple lists of some names.